iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 ### Syntactical Validation

 This validation can commence as soon as the transaction data has been received in its entirety.
 It validates the structure but not the signatures of the transaction.
-If the transaction does not pass this stage, it must not be further broadcasted and can be discarded right away.
+If the transaction does not pass this stage, it must not be broadcasted further and can be discarded right away.

-Following criteria defines whether the transaction passes the syntactical validation:
+The following criteria defines whether the transaction passes the syntactical validation:
 * `Transaction Essence Type` value must be 0, denoting an `Transaction Essence`.
 * Inputs:
     * `Inputs Count` must be 0 < x < 127.